Active learning for photonic crystals: Results

-\item \textbf{Monotonicity metric.} Compute the Spearman rank correlation between the sorted sample index and the mean squared errors to quantify their monotonic relationship. \end{enumerate} Figure \ref{correlation_plot} displays one such calibration curve: bins with higher predictive standard deviation exhibit proportionally higher true mean square error (MSE).
-This confirms that, even with a modestly performing model, our uncertainty estimates reliably identify the samples on which the model is most likely to err, showing that uncertainty‑driven sampling is likely to outperform random selection.
-Spearman’s rank correlation coefficient, which ranges from $-1$ for a perfect inverse monotonic relationship to $+1$ for a perfect direct monotonic relationship, quantifies how well higher predicted uncertainties correspond to larger true errors; the Spearman values throughout all active learning iterations are plotted in Figure \ref{spearman_coeff_over_training}.
+Our active learning strategy hinges on selecting samples with the highest model uncertainty, so it is only necessary that our approximate Bayesian last layer produces uncertainty estimates that rank points in order of true error, even if those estimates are not numerically perfectly calibrated.
+To verify this monotonicity, we proceed as follows: \begin{enumerate} \item \textbf{Predictive statistics.} For each test input \(x\), record the model's predictive variance \(s(x)\) and its squared error \((y - \hat y)^2\). \item \textbf{Sorting and visualization.} Sort all test samples by increasing \(s(x)\).
+For visualization in Fig \ref{correlation_plot}, partition the sorted samples into bins of 100 samples each and compute the mean squared error within each bin \(\frac1{|\mathcal{B}|}\sum_{i\in\mathcal{B}}(y_i - \hat y_i)^2\). \item \textbf{Monotonicity metric.} Compute the Spearman rank correlation between per-sample uncertainty scores $s(x)$ and per-sample squared errors $(y-\hat{y})^2$ to quantify their monotonic relationship across the test set. \end{enumerate} Figure \ref{correlation_plot} displays one such calibration curve: bins with higher predictive variance exhibit proportionally higher true mean squared error (MSE).
+This suggests, even with a modestly performing model, that our uncertainty estimates tend to identify the samples on which the model is most likely to err, indicating that uncertainty‑driven sampling is likely to outperform random selection.
+Further per-sample visualization is provided in Appendix \ref{sec:level3}.
+Spearman's rank correlation coefficient, which ranges from +1 for a perfect direct monotonic relationship to -1 for a perfect inverse monotonic relationship, is a natural measure of this ranking quality as it directly quantifies whether higher predicted uncertainties correspond to larger true errors.
+The Spearman values throughout all active learning iterations are plotted in Figure \ref{spearman_coeff_over_training} for both the analytic LL-BNN and the deep ensemble, confirming that this positive monotonic relationship holds consistently across the full training pipeline.
+Notably, both methods achieve similar Spearman coefficients, suggesting that the analytic LL-BNN produces uncertainty estimates of comparable quality to the ensemble despite requiring only a single model.